base-org/web/apps/base-docs/docs/building-with-base-and-foundry/introduction.md

 └── foundry.toml # foundry configuration file
 ```

-You will also notice a `.gitsubmodules` file, this is because `Foundry` handles dependencies using [Git submodules].
+You will also notice a `.gitsubmodules` file -- this is because `Foundry` handles dependencies using [Git submodules].

 By default the Foundry structure stores smart contracts in the `src` folder.
 You can change this in the `foundry.toml` configuration file.